 I am a research fellow at City University of London School of Health Sciences, Division of Health Services Research and Management.
-I am trained in medical sociology and study health care disparities, health behaviors, mental health care, and clinical communication using mixed methods.
-My work speaks to a broader theoretical and social agenda by exposing the micro-level processes that underlie macro-level disparities in patients’ experiences of stratified healthcare systems.
+I am trained in medical sociology and study health care disparities, mental health care, clinical communication and health behaviors using mixed methods.

 I received my PhD in Sociology from the University of California Los Angeles in 2019.
-My dissertation examines how physicians attempt to enforce behavior change in primary care.
-This work explores (1) whether and when people treat practitioners as having the right to recommend behavior change, (2) how implicit and explicit attributions of blame impact the healthcare encounter, and (3) how conversations about behavior change differ between healthcare centers that serve low-income Black neighbourhoods, low-income Hispanic neighbourhoods, and high-income white neighbourhoods.
-A good example of this work is my recent publication in Social Science and Medicine exploring patients’ overwhelming acceptance of behavior-change advice framed as medical treatment and resistance towards generic advice framed as preventive care.
+My Doctoral Thesis examines how physicians talk about everyday health behaviors such as diet and exercise.
+This work explores (1) whether and when people treat practitioners as having the right to recommend behavior change, (2) how implicit and explicit attributions of blame impact the healthcare encounter, and (3) how conversations about behavior change differ across high- and low-income neighborhoods.
+A good example of this work is my recent publication in Social Science and Medicine demonstrating patients’ overwhelming acceptance of behavior-change advice framed as medical treatment and resistance towards generic advice framed as preventive care.

-Trained in conversation analysis, I collected 180 video recordings of diverse community based primary care encounters across seven clinics.
-Relying on skills in statistics and quantitative methods, I also administered pre-visit surveys to have access to sociodemographic variables that might shape the encounters.
-Finally, drawing on ethnographic methods, I conducted select post-visit interviews with patients to gain better insight into their perspectives on these encounters.
+Trained in Conversation Analysis and Quantitative Methods at UCLA, I collected 180 video recordings of diverse community based primary care encounters across seven clinics, pre-visit patient surveys, and post-visit patient phone interviews.
 I continue to analyze and publish on these data, as well as share these data with co-authors and student mentees.